djgalak/djgalak.github.io/_posts/2021-04-12-everyday-bread.md

   - Put the dough in the dutch oven with the lid on and in the oven for 25min
   - Turn down the temperature to 400F and take off the lid
   - Leave in the oven for another 10-15min
-intro: This is the go to recipe for batard bread...
+intro: This is my go to recipe for batard bread...
 layout: recipe
 ---